 - 40ft x 8ft x 8ft 6 inches – volume 2360ft

 If you are wanting to ship goods such as products, it is recommended that you put them on a pallet.
 Cargo boxes themselves were first developed to make it easier to transport goods in bulk.
 Instead of having to pick up hundreds of small packages, they meant that these hundreds of small packages could all be picked up at the same time.
 And this is the same principle with pallets.

 Pallets can hold a smaller number of packages, which can then be packed into a storage box and moved together, making them a useful tool for transporting hundreds if not thousands of packages around the world.

 Pallets can normally be moved around by a forklift or unpacked easily once the goods have arrived at their destination.

 There are two main pallet sizes – the standard – (1m x 1.2m) and the euro (0.8m x 1.2m).

 If you are looking to save as much space as possible in your shipping container as well as time (and, therefore, also money), ensuring that all of the items are palleted as much as possible is recommended.

-A 20ft container will hold 9 or 10 standard pallets in one tier of a container and 11 euro pallets.
+A 20ft unit will hold 9 or 10 standard pallets in one tier, and 11 euro pallets.
 Of course, how many pallets are held vertically depends on the height of the pallet.

-Likewise, a 40ft container will be able to hold 20 or 21 standard pallets and 23 or 24 euro pallets.
+Likewise, a 40ft unit will be able to hold 20 or 21 standard pallets and 23 or 24 euro.